Foundations in Clinical Psychology MSc

 Overview

-• Foundations in Clinical Psychology with Professional Skills Portfolio MSc (5506F) – this programme is suitable for students who have not undertaken a research project during their UG studies and a 60 credit professional skills module, incorporating simulated placement activities, replaces the research dissertation
+- Foundations in Clinical Psychology with Professional Skills Portfolio MSc - if you have yet to undertake a research project during your undergraduate studies, this pathway offers a 60-credit professional skills module which incorporates simulated placement activities, in place of a dissertation

 Important information